 - Strain out the herbs with a cheesecloth

-- Combine well the infused oil with two tablespoons melted candelilla wax.
+- Combine well the infused oil with two tablespoons of melted candelilla wax.

 - For extra measure, add five drops of lavender, tea tree, and Vitamin E essential oils once the mixture has cooled

 FIY: Aloe vera gel is another great option, and of course, aloe vera — the plant — is renowned for dealing with burns.
 To make your gel, just cut a leaf and squeeze it into a jar.
 Add a couple of drops of Vitamin E oil and a bit of citrus (to prevent discoloration).
 Refrigerated, it’ll last about a week.

 It won’t take long to get these made before setting off on that trip.
 After that, why not make some all-natural travel-sized toiletries to take as well?

 - 15 Eco-Friendly Travel Necessities for Your Summer Vacation!

 - 15 Coral Reef-Safe and Cruelty-Free Sunscreens You Need This Summer!

 - Traveling This Summer?
 Here Are 5 Quick Tips to Minimize Your Environmental Footprint

 - On the Trail!
 Plant-Based Snack-Hacks for Summer Hikes

 - Thinking of Swimming With Dolphins This Summer?
 Here’s What You Need to Know